spinnaker/dcd-spec/README.md

 # injection

-**IMPORTANT: Injections are currently slated as an internal phase two feature.**

 A child Template or Configuration can make final mutations to the pipeline graph defined in parent Templates.
 Stage and module injection can be done either at a singular stage level, or as a collection of stages via a module.